 The most important region for long-distance, high-frequency communications is the F region.
 This region often splits into two distinct regions-the F1 and F2, during the day.
 Generally, the F1 region is found at about 300 km (190 miles) and the F2 region at about 400 km (250 miles).
 While the altitude of the regions in the ionosphere varies between regions, the F region varies the most and it´s affected by the variations of the sun, as well as the time of day and season of the year.

 The main cause of ionization of the ionosphere is the sun.
 The density of the ionosphere varies according to the amount of solar radiation.
 Solar flares, solar wind variability and geomagnetic storms affect the density of the ionosphere.
 Since the sun is the main cause of ionization, the night side of the earth and the poles are less ionized than those parts of the planet that point more directly to the sun.

-Sunspots-dark areas on the surface of the sun, affect the ionosphere due that the areas that surround the spots emit larger amounts of ultraviolet radiation, which is the main cause of ionization.
-The quantity of spots on the sun vary according to an 11 year cycle. radio communications may be less during a solar minimum than during a solar maximum.
+Sunspots—dark areas on the surface of the sun—affect the ionosphere because areas that surround the spots emit larger amounts of ultraviolet radiation, which is the main cause of ionization.
+The number of spots on the sun varies according to an 11-year cycle. radio communications may be less during a solar minimum than during a solar maximum.